sciabarra/AgileSites/doc/install.md

 The site imported is the one pointed by the `wcsSites` variable in the `build.sbt` configuration file.

-You can then import (optionally) import the Demo site for reference.
+You can  (optionally) import the Demo site for reference.

 Before starting ensure that in build.sbt there is the line